sfogo/spring-democloud/README.md

 Installation notes are [here](https://www.rabbitmq.com/download.html).
 * Applications
   * One option is to `cd` to each application and start them individually with `mvn spring-boot:run`, making sure you start with `config-server` (for fail-fast reasons explained in the [overview](#overview)), then on to `eureka` and other applications.
-  * You can also use this [run all](#TODO) script.
+  * You can use this [run all](run-all.sh) script.
 It does some _rustic_ waiting and is clueless (other than not starting the next service) about start failures.
 In a real deployment you rely on options provided by your environment (for instance a combination of Spring `fail fast` and Docker `restart always` options).

 ```
 $ ./run-all.sh